dobromirmontauk/open-leadership-management-cookbook/recipes☢️/management☢️/increasing_the_capacity_to_win☢️/growing☢️/reviews 🚧/README.md

         1. "Based on what I'm hearing, Dakota and Jaime are doing about the same, but Jaime is ahead on this board.
 What am I missing?"
         1. "Does anyone else have thoughts on this individual before we move on?
 Speak now or forever hold your peace..."
 1. OPTIONAL: if you have your Staff or Sr eng in the room, you'll need to excuse them once you reach that level.
+1. OPTIONAL: if you have company virtues, do the same exercise on the virtues and not just the levels!

 That's it!
 I wish I could share some of the notes we've generated during our calibration sessions but they are quite personal.